aoriens/news-service/README.md

 # API

+## Entity encoding

+Non-empty request and response bodies containing API entities are encoded in JSON, when the opposite is not specified.

 ## Pagination

-Responses returning lists of entities support paginated output which can be managed with parameters `offset` and `limit`.
+Responses returning lists of entities support paginated output.
+It is controlled with parameters `offset` and `limit`.
 They can be passed in the URI query.

 `limit` is a number meaning the amount of entities to output in a single response.
 When missing or too big, the maximum configured limit is used.
 It must